NaVorro Bowman: 2015

 In 2015, Bowman returned from his knee injury that had kept him out for the previous season despite significant concern about his health going into the season.
 During the season-opening 20–3 victory over the Vikings, Bowman recorded seven tackles and a sack.
-Two weeks later against the Cardinals, he recorded a team-high nine tackles as the 49ers lost by a score of 47–7.
+Two weeks later against the Cardinals, he had a team-high nine tackles in the 47–7 road loss.

-During a Week 5 30–27 road loss to the Giants, Bowman recorded a team-high 16 tackles.
-In the next game against the Ravens, he had a team-high 15 tackles as the 49ers won by a score of 25–20.
+During Week 5 against the Giants on Sunday Night Football, Bowman recorded a team-high 16 tackles in the 30–27 road loss.
+In the next game against the Ravens, he had a team-high 15 tackles during the 25–20 victory.
 Two weeks later against the Rams, Bowman recorded a team-high 12 tackles in the 27–6 road loss.

-During a narrow Week 9 17–16 victory over the Falcons, Bowman recorded seven tackles, a pass deflection, and a sack.
+During a narrow Week 9 17–16 victory over the Falcons, Bowman had seven tackles, a pass deflection, and a sack.
+Three weeks later against the Cardinals, he recorded a team-high eight tackles and a pass deflection in the 19–13 loss.
+In the next game against the Bears, Bowman had a team-high 14 tackles during the 26–20 overtime road victory.

-During a Week 12 19–13 loss to the Cardinals, Bowman recorded a team-high eight tackles and a pass deflection.
-In the next game against the Bears, he had a team-high 14 tackles during the 26–20 overtime road victory.
-Two weeks later against the Bengals, Bowman recorded a team-high 11 tackles as the 49ers lost by a score of 24–14.
-During a Week 16 32–17 road loss to the Lions, he had 10 tackles and 0.5 sacks.
-In the regular-season finale against the Rams, Bowman recorded nine tackles and a forced fumble as the 49ers won in overtime by a score of 19–16.
+During Week 15 against the Bengals, Bowman recorded a team-high 11 tackles in the 24–14 loss.
+In the next game against the Lions, he had 10 tackles and 0.5 sacks during the 32–17 road loss.
+During the regular-season finale against the Rams, Bowman recorded nine tackles and a forced fumble in the 19–16 overtime victory.

 Bowman finished the 2015 season with a career-high and league-leading 154 tackles, 2.5 sacks, two pass deflections, and a forced fumble in 16 games and starts.
 He made his third Pro Bowl appearance and his fourth First-team All-Pro appearance.
 Bowman was also ranked 61st on the NFL Top 100 Players of 2016.